YohanLB09/Active-Directory-Deployment-and-Configuration/README.md

 </p>
 <p>
 -For organizational purposes, you can also create a "_CLIENTS" OU and drag the Client VM into it.

+Step 7 involve integrating the Client VM into the central management of the domain.
+By joining the domain, the client VM can be managed by domain policies, and users can log in using their domain accounts, simplifying administration and enhancing security.
 </p>
 <br />